zentrocdot/LazyImageUpscaler/README.md

 ## Preface

 <p align="justify">The <i>Lazy Image Upscaler</i> is a web user interface
-for the upscaling of images.
+for the upscaling of images written using the programming language Python.
 A bunch of Internet browsers can be used to run the <i>Lazy Image Upscaler</i>.
 At the moment the <i>Lazy Image Upscaler</i> offers six possibilities to upscale an image.</p>

 <p align="justify">One can use for the upscaling of images standard methods from
 OpenCV, PIL and scikit-image whereas scikit-image is a little bit exotic.
 Some